enderta/JobsTracker/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npx cypress open`
+The app has been tested by using Cypress End-to-End testing.
+I have used BBD to write the tests.
+The tests are located in the cypress/e2e folder.
+I have written feature files for each of the tests.
+I have created step definitions for each of the feature files to run actual test codes.
+To run the tests, run the command above.
+This will open the Cypress Test Runner.
+Click on the test you want to run and it will open a new window.
+The test will run in the new window.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**